Fcmam5/state-of-dz-swe-2024/website/docs/insights/remote-working.md

 ## Challenges & opportunities for the Algerian market

-This raising remote working trend in Algeria is offering a lot of opportunities to many Algerian engineers, it's also contributing in upskilling talents by exposing them to technical challenges in more mature tech companies and countries.
+This rising remote working trend in Algeria is offering a lot of opportunities to many Algerian engineers, it's also contributing in upskilling talents by exposing them to technical challenges in more mature tech companies and countries.

 Finding remote jobs is one of the most attractive opportunities engineers look up to (according to many of our interviewees), mostly for financial reasons.
 Which is contributing in one of the biggest challenges local startups and businesses are facing: Talents fleeing to work remotely.